Search within the page

 See my answer to the previous question - How long does a Red Light Therapy session last? - for more on this.
 But in a nutshell, 10 to 15 inches is ideal for a 10 to 15 minute session.
 With more distance, a longer session is also necessary for optimal results.
 See the video below for more explanation.

 This question has been asked a lot and a lot of research has gone into finding answers.
-After talking to many experts in Red Light Therapy, the usual answer is
+After speaking to many experts on Red Light Therapy, the usual answer is

-'no, you do not need to wear eye protection when using the red light therapy '.
+'no, you do not need to wear eye protection when using red light therapy.

-In fact, there are many studies showing that RLT is actually beneficial for eye health - especially red light around the 600nm wavelength.
-And I couldn't find any studies showing that the red light therapy damaged the eye.
+In fact, there are many studies showing that RLT is in fact beneficial for eye health - especially red light around the 670nm wavelength.
+And I couldn't find any studies showing that the red light therapy harmed the eye.
 So, according to the most respected experts, the answer is:

 "No, it's probably good for your eyes.
 Light therapy can help with cataracts.
 Infrared LEDs can protect your retinal photoreceptors from damage."

-While it is not necessary to point out, I know that some users prefer protective glasses when using their device with red light.
+While needless to point out, I know that some users prefer protective glasses when using their device with red light.

-There is a very complete analysis of light and eye health available at heelspurs.com.
-They take the same view as the comments above - that red light (600-700nm) is safe for eye health.
+There is a very complete analysis of light and eye health at heelspurs.com.
+They have the same stance as the comments above - that red light (600-700nm) is safe for eye health.
 But concern is infrared light - this can overheat the eye.
-As an example, someone who works for an oven for years is more likely to have cataracts.
+As an example, it is given that someone who works for years in a furnace is more likely to develop cataracts.